Tataviam Village 450 AD

-The brutal colonization of the California territory by Spain, had a disasterous impact on the Tataviam tribe.
+The brutal colonization of the California territory by Spain had a disastrous impact on the Tataviam tribe.
 In 1769, a Catholic priest named Junipero Serra was commissioned to build missions up and down the coast.
-These Missions were primarily designed to convert Native Americans to Christianity and abandon their own beliefs, while the Spanish military built presidios to wage war and made a consorted effort to eliminate the Indian race.
+These Missions were primarily designed to convert Native Americans to Christianity and abandon their own beliefs, while the Spanish military built presidios to wage war and made a concerted effort to eliminate the Indian race.

 In 1874, a former U.S. Senator named Charles Maclay purchased 56,000 acres in the San Fernando Valley, along with cousins Benjamin and George Porter.
 He also established the city of San Fernando.

-Rogerio Rocha lived a peaceful life until former senator Charles Maclay forcibly removed him and his 80 year old wife on one cold winter night.
+Rogerio Rocha lived a peaceful life until former senator Charles Maclay forcibly removed him and his 80-year-old wife on one cold winter night.
 They were dropped off on the outskirts of the city with only their belongings during a horrific storm.
-His wife, who was ill at the time, managed to eventually find shelter at the San Fernando Mission but succumbed to pneumonia.
-Rocha ended up an old homeless wanderer until his death in 1906.
+His wife, who was ill at the time, was taken to shelter at the San Fernando Mission but succumbed to pneumonia.
+Rocha ended up an old homeless wanderer until he died in 1906.
 Maclay's quest for valuable water rights appears to have been his motivation for the Rocha atrocity.

 The name is a rendition of “Pacoinga Village” as it was called for many years by the Tataviam tribe.
 Translation of the word is “la entrada” or “the entrance”.
 Traditional history reported the meaning to be “rushing waters” however that was a romanticized meaning of the word, which was incorrect.

 Because of California's long tenure under Mexico's rule, many people of Mexican descent had been living in the Pacoima area for a number of years.
-However, In the early 1900’s, Mexico was experiencing a major conflict between its government and the working class.
+However, In the early 1900s, Mexico was experiencing a major conflict between its government and the working class.
 The Mexican Revolution began in 1910 and led many to flee the violence and head to the United States.
 This ended in 1920 however, another set of circumstances in 1926-1929 brought more migrants when the Mexican government and the Catholic church bumped heads.

-This would lead to the “Cristero War”, which led to one of the first significant Mexican migrations into California.
-Many Mexicans began making the arduous journey, mostly by covered wagon and some decided to settle in Pacoima.
+The Mexican Revolution war, which began in 1910, led to a significant Mexican migration into California.
+Many began making the arduous journey, mostly by covered wagon and some decided to settle in Pacoima.
 This was due to racial covenants that limited where they could live and the abundance of agricultural jobs in the area.

 The war era brought hundreds of families to the east side of the San Fernando Valley.
 With Lockheed jobs and the opening of General Motors in 1947, housing became a high priority in the Valley.